Best tablets for photo editing in 2022

 • Separate PC/laptop needed, not a standalone computer

 Much like Wacom’s Cintiq line display tablets, the Intuos tablets have been an industry standard tool for years.
-Unlike the Cintiq line, the Intuos are not display tablets–meaning that the tablet itself is basically just a large pad that accepts pen and touch input.
-Think of it like a giant mouse trackpad, but with more precision, accuracy, and varying levels of pressure sensitivity–the harder you press, the larger a brush stroke becomes, for example.
+Unlike the Cintiq line, the Intuos are not display tablets–meaning that the tablet itself is basically just a large pad that accepts pen and touch input. of it like a giant mouse trackpad, but with more precision, accuracy, and varying levels of pressure sensitivity–the harder you press, the larger a brush stroke becomes, for example.

 A long-favored feature of this line are the numerous programmable hotkeys to which you can map your most used controls, along with a touch ring for easy scrolling.
 These tablets are input accessories–you’ll need a separate PC.